 Martial Arts style B: another basic talent she picked up after hooking up with the Army, this skill allows Cover Girl to defend herself should she wind up in a situation where she has no weaponry - either her Wolverine or her Colt .45.
 In unarmed melee, Cover Girl can punch, kick, head-butt, elbow smash, eye gouge, and more as if her Melee trait was +1 RS in value.

-Military / United States: disillusioned with the fashion industry, Cover Girl hooked up with the Army in order to give her life a totally new direction.
+Military / United States: disillusioned with the fashion industry, Cover Girl hooked up with the Army to give her life a totally new direction.
 Having done so, she now knows military protocols like the back of her hand, and has gained an innumerable amount of Military contacts - above and beyond those in the Joe team.
-Further, she gains a +1 RS on all military-based ACT rolls of an intellectual nature.
+Further, she gains a +1 RS on all military-based ACTION rolls of an intellectual nature.

 Performer: before she joined the Army, Cover Girl was a high fashion model, showcasing various new styles of clothing for all kinds of different designers.
 She was quite good at it too; for every show she performed, Cover Girl received ten Fortune points as though she were a standard performer.
 She may have left this life behind, but she most likely 'still has it'.